Rhithick02/Galactic-Ranger/README.md

-# Shmup
+# Galactic Ranger

-Shmup - Shoot Them Up is a single player graphical user interface game developed using Pygame.
+This is a single player graphical user interface game developed using Pygame.
 1. Objective of the player is to escape the meteoroids.
 2. The player starts with 3 lives and full health.